256 apartments, 13 buildings proposed for Bethlehem Township off Route 33

 The Chrin V7 Residential Development plan includes 12 apartment buildings and a clubhouse with a pool on what is now mostly vacant acreage between Route 33, William Penn Highway and Hope Road.

-The Chrin plan includes 12 two-story "garden apartment," four containing 16 apartments each, and the other eight with 24 units each.
+The Chrin plan includes 12 two-story "garden apartment" buildings -- four containing 16 apartments each, and the other eight with 24 units each.
 The 12 residential buildings would have a total floor area of 286,736 square feet.
 The plan shows 425 parking spaces, or 1.66 per unit.

 Earlier plans for the site proposed by Chrin Cos. included stores, a gas station and movie theater.
 The current plan is focused on housing.